a-x-/table-builder/README.md

 </table>
 ```

-## Filters
+### Prisms
-Field filters is callbacks-preprocessors for specified fields.
+Field prisms are callbacks-preprocessors for specified fields.

 ```javascript
 var data = [ // Look the previous case differences: link format changed and name splitted into firstname and surname